Living in a small apartment can present a number of challenges in figuring out where to put all of your stuff.

 Well, that’s the point of this post.
 We want to give you some creative storage ideas for small spaces that will make your small apartment feel like you’re living in a home, not a storage locker.

 While not necessarily a “clever” storage idea for small rooms, the first, and perhaps most important thing to do before finding any storage solutions for small spaces is to do an audit of the stuff you’re storing.
-We know it sounds obvious, but with less stuff to store, there will be fewer storage solutions to find.
+We know it sounds obvious, but with less stuff to store you won’t need to identify as many storage solutions.

 There is no shortage of places to go for inspiration on the topic of paring down and decluttering.
 Pick up Marie Kondo’s “The Life-Changing Magic of Tidying Up” or one of the many other books on the topic.
 Upon analysis, many of us realize we use a small portion of the stuff we have in our homes.
 Fewer possessions make the task of organizing your small spaces that much easier.